bspeidel/css/README.md

 * Put 0s in front of values or lengths between -1 and 1 (e.g., `font-size: 0.8em;`).
 * Where allowed, avoid specifying units for zero-values (e.g., `margin: 0`).
 * Use 0 instead of none to specify that a style has no border.
-* Write detailed comments for code that isn't self-documenting (e.g., compatibility or browser-specific hacks).
 * Use lowercase and shorthand hex values (e.g., `#aaa`).

 ### Bad